microsoft/AOCoptimizer.jl/README.md

 julia --project .\make.jl
 cd ..
 cd notebooks
-.\compile.ps1  # this may take a while to finish
+.\compile.ps1  # this may take a while to finish,
+               # may even fail for unrelated reasons
+cd ..
+.\bom.ps1
 ```

 ## Trademarks